Healthtech North Leadership Dinner

-Berwick Partners’ IT & Digital leadership practice recently held a round table dinner event in Manchester for CIO’s and IT Directors from the region’s healthcare sector.
+Berwick Partners’ IT & Technology Practice recently held a round table dinner event in Manchester for CIO’s and IT Directors from the region’s healthcare sector.

 A mixed crowd encompassing senior IT leaders from across Acute, Community, Mental and Tertiary healthcare providers, plus some individuals involved in re-shaping the regional health economy, ensured a lively debate around the table.